 You should only consume high carb beans on a keto diet if you are following either a targeted (TKD) or cyclical (CKD) diet where you eat more carbs during specified periods.

-The carb counts here are also based on a 3/12 ounce serving.
+The carb counts here are also based on a 100 gram serving.

 Which Beans Are the Most Keto-Friendly?